-Brigit Goebelbecker, a Senior Project Manager for NYCEDC, presented for review and approval a proposal for a small purchase agreement with NYCEDC in an amount up to \$100,000 to provide to engage with a third party to provide services to support the newly formed Childcare Innovation Initiative.
+Brigit Goebelbecker, a Senior Project Manager for NYCEDC, presented for review and approval a proposal for a small purchase agreement with NYCEDC in an amount up to \$100,000 to engage with a third party to provide services to support the newly formed Childcare Innovation Initiative.
 Ms. Goebelbecker described the program and its benefits, as reflected in Exhibit H.

 Mr. Piverger stated that he thought this was an interesting project that he is generally aligned with.
 Mr. Piverger stated that it seems like the focus and emphasis on where the solution will come from will be from the private sector and that, while a valid place to look, this could potentially be only a part of the solution.
 Mr. Piverger stated that in general small businesses constitute a large portion of employment in New York City and beyond and typically they can't afford to do much more than what they already do so it would be interesting to see what the costs of childcare are for women in the City and others who are unemployed and whether or not it makes sense for the City to also participate in this solution which could even provide a cheaper solution.
-Mr. Piverger stated that he suggests taking this into account in the study because it could lead to a more fulsome solution beyond what was presented to the Board.
-Ms. Goebelbecker thanked Mr. Piverger for his comment and stated that Melissa Pumphrey, from NYCEDC's Economic Policy team, could best respond because she will be conducting research in-house which will augment what was just presented.
+Mr. Piverger for his comment and stated that Melissa Pumphrey, from NYCEDC's Economic Policy team, could best respond because she will be conducting research in-house which will augment what was just presented.

-Melissa Pumphrey, an Assistant Vice President of NYCEDC, stated that she agreed with

-Mr. Piverger.
-Ms. Pumphrey stated that she learned that there are specific challenges to small businesses particularly in the manufacturing sector and not only for the cost reasons.
-Ms. Pumphrey stated that people are not always able to work from home or adjust work schedules so the goal of this study is to focus on exactly these unique challenges that face different sectors.
+Ms. Pumphrey, an Assistant Vice President of NYCEDC, stated that she agreed with Mr. Piverger.
+Ms. Pumphrey stated that she learned that there are specific challenges to small businesses particularly in the manufacturing sector and not only for cost reasons but also taking into account the impact of their employment practices.
+Ms. Pumphrey stated that people are not always able to work from home or adjust work schedules so the goal of this study is to focus on exactly these unique challenges in different sectors.
 Ms. Pumphrey stated that NYCEDC staff have their own quantitative research planned in-house and that one metric will be the cost to the City where women have been sidelined due to the pandemic and face childcare challenges.